 Next year, as Lesya Zaburannaya, a deputy from the budget committee of the Verkhovna Rada, hopes, assistance from the United States will amount to about $14 billion.
 The Ministry of Finance says that they expect 12.5 billion euros from the EU (a quarter of the assistance package of 50 billion euros, designed for four years ).

 But these are only hopes.
-The head of the IMF mission in Ukraine, Gavin Gray, and the deputy director of the IMF’s European Department, Uma Ramakrishnan, in an interview with NV, said that Ukraine needs to “develop its own internal resources for self-financing,” since “everyone understands: over time and gradually, international support will decrease.”
-That is, it is time to “focus on strengthening the ability to collect revenues – both tax and customs – on our own.”
+The head of the IMF mission in Ukraine, Gavin Gray, and the deputy director of the IMF's European Department, Uma Ramakrishnan, in an interview with NV, said that Ukraine needs to “develop its own internal resources for self-financing,” since “everyone understands that over time and gradually, international support will decrease.”
+That is, it’s time to “focus on strengthening the ability to collect revenues – both tax and customs – on our own.”
 The hint is more than transparent.

 In turn, the European Union, in the process of preparing a report on November 8 assessing Ukraine’s bid for EU membership, which will determine whether accession negotiations will begin, also hinted at additional conditions related to the fight against corruption.